xiv-gear-planner/gear-planner/docs/Index.md

 2. Into an existing sheet

 To import as a new sheet, you can click the "Import" button in the top navigation bar, and paste the link/JSON.
-In addition, if the sheet you are trying to import is a Xivgear link, you can also just use More Actions > Save As to save the sheet into your saved sheets.
+In addition, if the sheet you are trying to import is an XivGear link, you can also just use More Actions > Save As to save the sheet into your saved sheets.

 To import onto an existing sheet, click the "Import" button under the sets table, and paste the link.